cmscure/ios-sdk/README.md

 * `projectId` (String): Your unique Project ID from the CMSCure dashboard.
 * `apiKey` (String): Your secret API Key from CMSCure, used for authenticating API requests.
 * `projectSecret` (String): Your Project Secret from CMSCure, used for legacy encryption and Socket.IO handshake.
-* `serverUrlString` (String, Optional): The base URL for your CMSCure backend API.
-Defaults to `https://app.cmscure.com`.
-* `socketIOURLString` (String, Optional): The URL for your CMSCure Socket.IO server.
-Defaults to `wss://app.cmscure.com`.

 ## Core Usage